James Livingood has been a dog sitter for several years. He has written numerous articles and a book about the topic

 How Biting Stops Naturally

 Let’s imagine you happen to own a puppy!
 Oh, the joys of sharing your life with a puppy—the never-ending pee and poop and especially the constant biting!
-This is the perfect moment to continue the process of teaching him bite inhibition.
+This is the perfect moment to continue the process of teaching him biting inhibition.
 Yes, you read it correctly.
 If your puppy had the opportunity to stay with his mother and brothers until he was eight weeks of age, he should have some bite inhibition by now.

 When a puppy's teeth start growing, they will hurt the mother when they try to nurse; she’ll make sure to let them know by pushing them away.
 When they’re playing with their siblings and bite too hard, the other puppies may yelp and move away; henceforth, they realize they need to be gentler, otherwise, the fun is over!
 If your puppy was kept away from his siblings, he never had the chance to experience this, which means you have a lot of work to do!

 Teaching Bite Control